-\item All three of the equivalent signatures of the trihex are the same triple of numbers. \item The trihex has at least two equivalent signatures that are the same triple of numbers.
+\item All three of the equivalent signatures of the $(3,6)$-fullerene are the same triple of numbers, i.e. the $(3, 6)$-fullerene has coinciding signatures. \item The $(3,6)$-fullerene has at least two equivalent signatures that are the same triple of numbers.

-\item In the hexagonal tiling of the plane that covers the trihex, any rotation by $60^\circ$ around the center of a special hexagon takes special hexagons to special hexagons.
+\item In the hexagonal tiling of the plane that covers the $(3,6)$-fullerene, any rotation by $60^\circ$ around the center of a special hexagon takes special hexagons to special hexagons.

-\item In the hexagonal tiling of the plane that covers the trihex, there is some rotation by $120^\circ$ that takes special hexagons to special hexagons.
+\item In the hexagonal tiling of the plane that covers the $(3,6)$-fullerene, there is some rotation by $120^\circ$ that takes special hexagons to special hexagons.

 \end{enumerate} \end{proposition}